 Who Should Avoid Using Cordyceps?

-Certain individuals should avoid using Cordyceps or consult with a healthcare provider before starting supplementation:
+Certain individuals should avoid using Cordyceps completely or consult with a healthcare provider before starting supplementation:

-• People with autoimmune disorders like lupus or multiple sclerosis (Cordyceps may stimulate the immune system)
+- People with autoimmune disorders like lupus or multiple sclerosis should exercise caution with Cordyceps, which may exacerbate symptoms by stimulating immune system activity

 What Are the Best Ways to Use Cordyceps for Cognitive Enhancement?